1um0s/notes-2021/feb09/introduction-and-overview.md

 2.  cloud compute as a service/ The ubiquity of cloud providers

 [The Datacenter as a Computer (3rd Ed.)](https://cs.nyu.edu/~apanda/classes/sp21/papers/dc-computer-v3.pdf) Ch 1 provides an overview of the primary components of a WSC namely -  server, storage, networking and the challenges that accompany its massive scale.
 Ch 2.
-Explores common software methods used to ensure hjigh performance in large distributed systems.
+Explores common software methods used to ensure high performance in large distributed systems.

 ![Evolution of large scale computing](images/evolution-of-large-scale-computing.jpeg)